Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - Any of the following can be treated as freespace:
 	- A block of data that's not referenced anywhere and whose purpose is unknown.
 	- Unused code whose code/data references don't line up with existing code. (aka. dead code)
 	- A string of NOPs, if their usage implies deleted opcodes.
-NOPs being used for timing, self modifying code, padding, or found directly fter SuperFX opcodes that affect R15 or STOP should not be marked as freespace.
+NOPs being used for timing, self modifying code, padding, or found directly after SuperFX opcodes that affect R15 or STOP should not be marked as freespace.
 	- A string of 00s or FFs that's not referenced anywhere.
 Setting !Define_Global_IgnoreOriginalFreespace to !TRUE can help verify if the areas marked as freespace really are freespace.
 Assuming all hardcoded pointers have been accounted for, anything that breaks in the assembled ROM is missing code/data that should not be marked as freespace.
 - When in doubt, run code in a SNES debugger.
 That will help if something about the code being disassembled is confusing.